elixir-nx/xla/README.md

 #### `XLA_TARGET`

-The default value is `cpu`, which implies the final the binary supports targeting only the host CPU.
+The default value is usually `cpu`, which implies the final the binary supports targeting only the host CPU.
+If a matching CUDA version is detected, the target is set to CUDA accordingly.

 | Value | Target environment |
 | --- | --- |